david-fong/gemel/doc/design/nitty-gritty/in-progress/keywords-and-symbols.md

 The fact that I'm coming up with such terse notations for these makes me jealous for the sake of primitive types 😅.
 Maybe I should try to come up with terse notations for those too.

-### Random-Access-Capable
+### "Random-Access"-Capable

-- Fixed-Size Ordered Collection: ` #N@T ` where N is an integer literal or a compile-time constant and T is the element type.
+- Fixed-Size Ordered Collection: ` #@>N:T ` where N is an integer literal or a compile-time constant and T is the element type.
-- Variable-Size Ordered Collection: ` ##@T ` where T is the element type. hehe this looks like a tie-fighter.
+- Variable-Size Ordered Collection: ` #@>:T ` where T is the element type.
-- Unordered Variable-Size Collection: ` #'@T ` where T is the element type.
+- Unordered Variable-Size Collection: ` #@'T:bool ` where T is the element type.
-- Map: ` #'@K:V ` where K is the key type and V is the value type.
+- Map: ` #@'K:V ` where K is the key type and V is the value type.
 - Others: ` #;stack:T `, ` #;queue:T `.
 Note: Implementation may choose to expose itself as non-random-access-capable.

 ### Non-Random-Access-Capable

-- Iterable: ` #> ` or ` #, `
+- Iterable: ` #>T ` or ` #, `
   - I'm always wary of how hard to see/distinguish a comma is.
-The angle bracket only makes sense to people who speak LTR languages, but I think bidirectional human-readable-code is out of my problem-solving depth.
+The angle bracket only makes sense to people who speak LTR human languages, but I think deeply supporting bidirectional human-readable-code is out of my problem-solving depth, so it may as well be allowed.
 - Future/Promise: ` #..T `
 - Asynchronous Iterable (Stream): ` #>..T ` or ` #,.. `